vidhij9/TraitorTrack/replit.md

 # TraitorTrack - Bag Tracking System

 ## Overview
-TraitorTrack is a high-performance, web-based bag tracking system designed for warehouse and logistics operations.
-Its primary purpose is to manage parent-child bag relationships, scanning processes, and bill generation.
-The system is built to be scalable, supporting over 100 concurrent users and managing up to 1.8 million bags, thereby streamlining logistics, enhancing operational efficiency, and providing real-time tracking for dispatchers, billers, and administrators.
+TraitorTrack is a high-performance, web-based bag tracking system for warehouse and logistics operations.
+It manages parent-child bag relationships, scanning processes, and bill generation.
+The system is designed for scalability, supporting over 100 concurrent users and managing up to 1.8 million bags, aiming to streamline logistics, enhance operational efficiency, and provide real-time tracking for dispatchers, billers, and administrators.

 ## User Preferences
 Preferred communication style: Simple, everyday language.